isrkan/DevOps-MLOps-Practice/DevOps/Kubernetes/README.md

 ```

 ##### Pointing kubectl to Minikube
-After starting Minikube, you may need to configure kubectl to use Minikube’s context to manage our cluster.
+After starting Minikube, we may need to configure kubectl to use Minikube’s context to manage our cluster.

 ```
 kubectl config use-context minikube